leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 * "Make changes and stage them with `git add`,"
 * "Commit changes with `git commit -m`, and"
-* "Upload the changes to GitHub with `git push origin leila71`"
+* "Upload the changes to GitHub with `git push origin leila_checking`"

 > Demo pull request on GitHub